mydropteam/drupal-composer-phing/README.md

 ### Customize configuration

-The basic configuration can be changed by copying the relevant Phing properties from the "PHP CodeSniffer configuration" section in `build.properties.dist` to `build.properties` and changing them to your requirements.
+The basic configuration can be changed by copying the relevant Phing properties from the "PHP CodeSniffer configuration" section in `build.properties.global` to `build.properties.project` and changing them to your requirements.
 Then regenerate the `phpcs.xml` file by running the `setup-php-codesniffer` target:

 ```